 First, Rear-Face to the Limits

 First of all, for physiological reasons, we should try to rear-face our children until they’ve outgrown the height or weight limits for their seats.
 Children’s spinal cords and musculature are in development, and simply aren’t as strong as those of adults or even older children.
 Rear-facing them distributes forces more easily and offers them much more protection than forward-facing.
-The best seats right now, the Diono Rainier and Pacifica and the Clek Foonf and Fllo, and my personal favorite, the Graco Extend2Fit, provide up to 50 lbs of RF weight.
-But what comes next?
-Forward facing!
+The best seats right now, the Clek Fllo, the Clek Foonf, the Diono Rainier, the Graco Extend2Fit, the Graco Extend2Fit 3-in-1, the Graco 4Ever Extend2Fit, the Nuna Rava, the Safety 1st Advance EX 65 Air+, and the Safety 1st Grow and Go EX Air, provide up to 50 lbs of rear-facing time by weight, allowing most kids to rear-face until at least 5.

 Whether you’re forward-facing at 50 lbs or earlier, but still at the limits of your seat, you’ll want to keep doing so until your child outgrows his or her forward-facing seat by weight or height.
 Remember that straps should be at or above the child’s shoulders and the ears of the child should be below the top of the shell.
 Also remember to attach the top tether every time the seat is installed or in use.